 Are you familiar with the famed American architect Frank Gehry?
 Even if you’re not, you probably have already seen some of his most famous creations.
-On the other hand, you might be know his works but not like his style.
-Love him or hate him, Frank Gehry is among the world’s most important figures in postmodern architecture history.
+On the other hand, you might know his works but not like his style.
+Love him or hate him, Frank Gehry is among the world’s most essential figures in postmodern architecture history.

 About Frank Gehry